EpsilonHeap/EpsilonHeap.github.io/pages/ml-society/index.md

 ## Progress

-Consider what a Machine Learning and Artificial Intellegence (ML/AI) fueled transformation of society might be like.
+Consider what a Machine Learning and Artificial Intelligence (ML/AI) fueled transformation of society might be like.
 Or perhaps what cornerstones would be required to make an acceptable transition to such a society -- acceptable in the sense that humans are integral.

 The computer revolution propelled our world to a current standing that harkens a new kind of society.
-Data (by the way of communications networks) and computing are considered the new 'oil' \[see this [rebuttal](https://venturebeat.com/2019/02/10/data-is-not-the-new-oil/)\] and 'electricty' that will enabled tremendous growth.
+Data (by the way of communications networks) and computing are considered the new 'oil' \[see this [rebuttal](https://venturebeat.com/2019/02/10/data-is-not-the-new-oil/)\] and 'electricity' that will enabled tremendous growth.
 Will this vision be realized?
 Recall that AI had previously [under-delivered](https://en.wikipedia.org/wiki/AI_winter) in a earlier incarnations.

 But first, let's put progress in perspective.
 Tyler Cowen's [TED Talk](https://www.youtube.com/watch?v=_93CXTt2K7c) suggests that innovation for society as a whole has stagnated.
 And in a telling set of lectures by Richard Hamming on advancements in science and technologies, [he](https://www.youtube.com/watch?v=AD4b-52jtos) clearly advocates that computers are the future.
 In both cases, computing is highlighted as a rare case where progress exceeded expectations!
 Will this wave of ML/AI follow a similar trajectory for be another case of hype over substance?
 [Note: ML/AI has made tremendous progress.
 Although not at the level being touted by some.]